GinoBogo/g_fnn/README.md

 Leaky ReLU and PReLU look identical at first, but Leaky ReLU uses a fixed small slope ($\alpha$, typically 0.01) for negative values, while PReLU learns the slope ($\beta$) during training, providing more flexibility.

 ### Error Functions
-Error functions, also known as Loss Functions or Cost Functions, are used to measure the difference between the predicted output of a neural network and the actual output.
+Error Functions, also known as Loss Functions or Cost Functions, are used to measure the difference between the **predicted output** of a neural network and the **actual output**.
 The goal is to minimize this difference, which is typically achieved through optimization algorithms.

 Common Error Functions are: